csetanmayjain/Extract-Facial-Landmarks-From-Face/README.md

 In this program we try to detect the following facial landmarks using dlib, OpenCV,Python and then print and store those landmarks in a file.
 1. Mouth
+2. Inner Mouth
-2. Right Eyebrow
+3. Right Eyebrow
-3. Left Eyebrow
+4. Left Eyebrow
-4. Right Eye
+5. Right Eye
-5. Left Eye
+6. Left Eye
-6. Nose
+7. Nose
-7. Jaw
+8. Jaw

 # Understanding dlib’s facial landmark detector
 The pre-trainedfacial landmark detector inside the dlib library is used to estimate the location of 68 (x, y)-coordinates that map to facial structures on the face.The indexes of the 68 coordinates can be visualized on the image below: